-- 4. (1) Any person who applies for the inclusion of a new active substance in Annex I shall submit to the Secretary of State, the relevant competent authorities and the Commission a dossier which satisfies the requirements of Annex II, a declaration that the active substances is intended for use in a plant protection product, and a dossier complying with Annex III on at least one preparation containing that active substance. - (2) Where any active substance has been included in Annex I, any person may make an application for variation of the conditions subject to which the active substance was included. - (3) Any person who applies under paragraph (2) above shall submit the application to the Secretary of State, the relevant competent authorities and the Commission. - (4) This regulation applies to any person whose principal place of business in Great Britain is situated in England or Wales.
+- 4.-(1) Any person who applies for the inclusion of a new active substance in Annex I shall submit to the Scottish Ministers, the relevant competent authorities and the Commission a dossier which satisfies the requirements of Annex II, a declaration that the active substance is intended for use in a plant protection product, and a dossier complying with Annex III on at least one preparation containing that active substance. - (2) Where any active substance has been included in Annex I, any person may make an application for variation of the conditions subject to which the active substance was included. - (3) Any person who applies under paragraph (2) above shall submit the application to the Scottish Ministers, the relevant competent authorities and the Commission. - (4) This regulation applies to any person whose principal place of business in Great Britain is situated in Scotland.